the-other-mariana/the-other-mariana.github.io/_posts/2023-03-21-migrate-to-cpp.md

 ├─ main.cpp
 ```

 where `main.cpp` uses functions in `glib.cpp`.
 How do we compile both and tell CMake that one depends on another?
 First, there must be two `CMakeLists.txt`: one to compile the main and one for glib.
-The three should be:
+The tree should be:

 ```
 project/